0xKnowles/chem_budget_dash/README.md

 ## Excel Template Guide

 ### Download Template
 We strongly recommend using our template file to ensure proper data formatting.
-You can download it here: [Spray_Budget_Template.xlsx]
+You can locate it in the projects public folder: [Spray_Budget_Template.xlsx]

 ### Sheet Organization